What is script registration?

 Can I add the Script Register registration code to my title page?

-Yes, but we also recommend placing your Copyright on your title page as well, as that’s more important.
+Yes, but we also recommend placing your Copyright on your title page as well.

 Can’t I just mail myself a copy of my script to protect myself?